zeek/zeek/doc/frameworks/broker.rst

 conflicts and generally make them easier to remember.

-As a reminder of how topic subscriptions work, subscribers advertise interest in a topic **prefix** and then receive any messages publish by a peer to a topic name that starts with that prefix.
+As a reminder of how topic subscriptions work, subscribers advertise interest in a topic **prefix** and then receive any messages published by a peer to a topic name that starts with that prefix.
 E.g. Alice subscribes to the "alice/dogs" prefix, then would receive the following message topics published by Bob: